jaxjs/docs/overview.rst

 **Introduction**

-The Jax JavaScript Library is an alternative lightweight JavaScript library that works along the same standards and practices of many other JavaScript libraries out there.
+The Jax JavaScript HTTP Library is an alternative lightweight JavaScript HTTP library.
-It can be installed next to and work alongside other JavaScript librarires, such as jQuery.
+It can be installed next to and work alongside other JavaScript libraries, such as jQuery.

 **About the Library**